 Chargeback Protection Policy

-- NoFraud covers chargebacks on orders we received, screened and marked in the NoFraud portal as a Pass.
+- Chargebacks on eCommerce transactions NoFraud received, screened and marked as a "Pass."

 - Chargebacks from transactions that NoFraud did not screen.

 - Transactions where goods were delivered to an address other than the shipping address listed on the order.

 - Orders for goods that have not been delivered.

 - Orders without proof of delivery.

 - Phone orders accepted without using the NoFraud Phone Screening function.